 With so much competition in the design and architecture space, it’s so important to use your website as a showcase to highlight your work but also to explain why you are different to everyone else.
 A common mistake is looking to what everyone else is doing and creating something similar that is on trend.
-I want to highlight some of the very best architecture websites and how you can apply the principles used to improve your site.
+I want to highlight some of the very best architecture websites and how you can apply the best branding for architects' principles used to improve your site.

 Phase 3 is one of the most unique architect’s websites we have seen.
 It breaks a lot of the typical web design rules but it pulls it off well.
 The great use of typography again is distinct enough to be different but not too far away from the norm.
 They have created a really nice mixed feed of work with news and their writing.
 They can definitely own what they say “Be Different to Make Different.”

 One website that made one the most impression from landing was Gruff Architects with their lovely use of typography on the logo that felt integrated into the imagery.
 Throughout the site, the level of photography is high and it’s a very simple and easy to use site.

 What Threefold have done nicely is create an intro that stems from their name.
 Three blocks of colour combined with an image which changes colours and imagery every time you visit the site.
 Their latest section is a great feed that really gives a sense what this practice is about.

 A lot of architect’s websites can be very white or grey but this site from Turner Works you notice and remember from the off.
 Simple block colours and lovely use of typography is very refreshing coming from an industry that can play it safe.

 The site from Heloise Thibodeau Architecte Inc is bold with a punchy red and a stencil headline font to stand out.
 Surprisingly, most websites use the same style sans-serif font.
 It’s one thing we believe at ikon is investing in typography as a differentiator and it definitely works here.